• Advice center

 Once you get a settlement offer, you have three possible actions to choose from:

-Should I get a lawyer for my settlement?
+When should I get a lawyer for my settlement?

 Again, there’s nothing wrong with accepting a settlement offer and you don’t need a lawyer.
-It’s just important to make sure the settlement is enough to cover all your current and upcoming expenses.
+But it's important to make sure the settlement is enough to cover all your current and upcoming expenses.
 The last thing you want is to accept an offer because it sounds fair, only to realize a few months later that your medical bills are higher than expected and you need to either go into debt or try returning to work while still injured.

 How much does a workers’ comp lawyer cost?

-Factors that affect your settlement
+6 Factors that affect your settlement

-• The treatments you receive: Certain treatments can increase or decrease your potential payout.
+2. The treatments you receive: Certain treatments can increase or decrease your potential payout.
 For example, a surgery that improves your symptoms could lower your payment, while a surgery with complications could raise it.
 (Learn more about how surgery affects settlements.)

-• Your disability rating or impairment rating: As you reach maximum medical improvement, your doctor will do an assessment to give you a disability rating or an impairment rating.
-These ratings use a scale of between 1% and 100% to define how much your disability impacts your ability to work and function.
+5. Your disability rating or impairment rating: As you reach maximum medical improvement, your doctor will do an assessment to give you a disability rating or an impairment rating.
+These ratings use a scale of between 1% and 100% to define how much your disability impacts your ability to work or function.
 A 100% rating would mean total disability, whereas a 50% rating would mean you’ve lost 50% of functionality in the affected part of your body.
 A higher rating often leads to a higher payment.

 How long does a settlement take?